The Ethics Commission has no authority or power

 How is the Act enforced?

-The Ethics Commission has no role in enforcing the Act and does not investigate complaints of violations.
-The Act provides that any citizen may file a civil action in Circuit Court within 120 days after the action or decision complained of occurred.
+The Ethics Commission has no role in enforcing the Act and does not investigate complaints of alleged violations.

 (back to top)

-1. Are committee meetings subject to the Open Meetings Act and meeting posting requirements?
+Are committee meetings subject to the Open Meetings Act?
+Do committee meetings need to be noticed?

 Yes.
-All sub-units of a governing body, regardless of size, must follow the Open Meeting Act.
+All sub-units of a governing body, regardless of size, must follow the Open Meetings Act.
 This includes regular, standing and ad hoc committees.

 Yes.
-The term work session is frequently used by governing bodies to describe a meeting where the members of the governing body or subcommittee are discussing a project or reviewing a budget, but will not be taking official action.
+The term “work session” is frequently used by governing bodies to describe a meeting in which the members of the governing body or committee discuss a project or review a budget but do not plan to take official action during the session.

 No. However, governing bodies should check their enabling legislation or local ordinances to determine whether recording is required pursuant to statute or rule.

 No. The purpose of the Open Meetings Act is to allow citizens to observe the governing body for purposes of promoting transparency.
-However, governing bodies are encouraged to have a public comment period.
+Governing bodies are encouraged to have a public comment period.
 A governing body may adopt rules which impose restrictions upon public comment periods such as the amount of time which will be allocated to each speaker.
+A governing body may not require members of the public to register to speak more than 15 minutes before the meeting begins.

 (back to top)